meashiri/ctf-writeups/gh-pages/content/posts/202304-umdCTF/index.md

     Choice:
 ```

 The approach is that you can request MACs for upto 10 messages that you can send to the server.
-The goal is to send a message to the server, using option 2, and predit the MAC tag to get the flag.
+The goal is to send a message to the server, using option 2, and predict the MAC tag to get the flag.

 The most important part of the server code is this bit where the MAC tag is calculated and returned.
 As we see here, IV = 0 and the incoming message (which is validated to be aligned to the block size), is passed to the cipher function.
 The last 16 bytes of the cipher is returned as the MAC tag.